PrestaShopCorp/nestjs-context/examples/http/README.md

 Read [ExampleModule](./src/example.module.ts) to understand how this example is working.

+- Execute yarn:install to prepare the app to be executed.
-Execute yarn:start at this folder to start the server
+- Execute yarn:start at this folder to start the server

 To see the context in action try to execute a curl like:
 ```